Well-posedness and stability for a class of solutions of semi-linear diffusion equations with rough coefficients: Introduction and Preliminaries

 The novelty and difficultly in our study appear from the fact that we allow the zero number to belong to the spectrum $\sigma(A)$.
 This leads to the problem that the semigroup $(e^{-tA})_{t\geq 0}$ is no longer exponential stable.
 However, the polynomial estimates of $e^{-tA}B\, (t>0)$ are still sufficiently good to allow us to handle the corresponding linear equation

 where $f$ is a pseudo almost periodic (PAP-) function (see Definition \ref{WPAAfunction} for the notion of PAP-functions).
 Using the polynomial estimates in Assumption \ref{A} of $e^{-tA}B\,\, (t>0)$, we can construct the interpolation spaces and then apply the interpolation theorem to obtain the boundedness of the solution operator on the spaces of PAP-functions.
 Namely, we will prove that if $f$ is a PAP-function, then the corresponding mild solution $u(t)$ of \eqref{linearE} is also PAP-function (see Theorem \ref{thm1}).
 Then, we use fixed point argument to extend this result to the semi-linear equation \eqref{abstract} under an assumption that the Nemytskii operator $G$ is a locally Lipschitz continuous operator that maps PAP-functions into PAP-functions (see Assumption \ref{GAA}).
 Consequently, we obtain the existence and uniqueness of the pseudo almost periodic mild solution in the PAP-space to \eqref{abstract} (see Theorem \ref{thm2}).
-Moreover, the interpolation spaces also allow us to prove the polynomial stability of such pseudo almost periodic mild solutions under Assumption \ref{assum} of the dual operators $B'$, $e^{-tA'}$ and Nemytskii operator $G$ (see Theorem \ref{Stabilitytheorem}).
+Moreover, the interpolation spaces also allow us to prove the polynomial stability of such pseudo almost periodic mild solutions under Assumption \ref{assum} of the operators $e^{-tA},\, B$ and Nemytskii operator $G$ (see Theorem \ref{Stabilitytheorem}).
 Finally, we apply our abstract results to the semi-linear diffusion equations with rough coefficients (see Theorem \ref{app}).

 This paper is organized as follows: Section \ref{Section 2} contains the setting of linear parabolic equations in interpolation spaces and the results of the existence and uniqueness of pseudo almost periodic mild solutions to these equations; in Section \ref{Section 3} we investigate the semi-linear equations: the existence, the uniqueness and the stability of pseudo almost periodic mild solutions.
-Lastly, Section \ref{Section 4} gives an application to the semi-linear diffusion equations with rough coefficients.\\ {\bf Notation and remark.}\\ $\bullet$ We denote the norm on Banach space $X$ by $\norm{.}_{X}$ and the supermum norm on the Banach space $BC(\r,X)$ by $\norm{.}_{\infty,X}$.\\ $\bullet$ The results in this paper can be extended to weighted pseudo almost periodic and weighted pseudo almost automorphic functions.
+Lastly, Section \ref{Section 4} give the application of abstract results to heat equations with rough coefficients \eqref{Rou11}.\\ {\bf Notation.}\\ $\bullet$ We denote the norm on Banach space $X$ by $\norm{.}_{X}$ and the supremum norm on the Banach space $BC(\r,X)$ by $\norm{.}_{\infty,X}$.\\ $\bullet$ Let $Y$ be an interpolation space we use the notation $BC(\mathbb{R}, Y)$ for the space of all time weak-continuous functions $f \in L^\infty(\mathbb{R},Y)$.